MrCogito/mlops_dtu_2025_project7/reports/README.md

 Student s232883 worked on Hydra configurations, Development of the FastAPI application, Unit testing for the API, Continuous Integration and the report.
 Student s204145 worked on Weights & Biases (Wandb), Continious Integration, backend, frontend and the report.
 Student s232924 worked on Modeling and Training data, logging important events, Continious Integration on GitHub, Code structure and Linting, Google Cloud Platform (GCP) and the report.
+Student s230208 worked on initial GitHub repository and organization setup, cookie cutter, Unit testing for model and data, Docker containers and Github actions with GHCR and the report

+All members contributed to the designing architecture of our ML project.
+We have used ChatGPT and other LLM to help write and debug parts of code.